filecoin-project/fvm-specs/01-architecture.md

 ## Actor deployment

-The current InitActor (`f00`) will be extended with a (`LoadActor`) method that takes the actor's WASM bytecode as an input parameter and, potentially, the sandbox version (see above).
+The current InitActor (`f00`) will be extended with a (`LoadActor`) method that takes two input parameters:

-It will:
+1. The actor's WASM bytecode as an input parameter.
+2. The IC version (see above).

+Logic:

 1. Validate the bytecode.
     - Syntactical validation
     - Potentially, structural validation.
     - Potentially, lightweight static code analysis.
-2. Multihash the bytecode and calculate the CID.
+2. Multihash the bytecode and calculate the code CID.
-3. Check if the actor already exists in the `ActorRegistry`.
+3. Check if the code CID is already registered in the `ActorRegistry`.
-4. If it exists, charge a small amount of gas and return the existing CID.
-If not, continue.
+4. If yes, charge gas for the above operations and return the existing CID.
-5. Insert an entry in the `ActorRegistry`, binding the CID with the WASM bytecode.
+5. Insert an entry in the `ActorRegistry`, binding the CID with the supplied WASM bytecode.
-6. Return the CID and charge the full amount of gas for the length of the bytecode.
+6. Return the CID, and charge the cost of the above operations, and potentially a price for rent/storage.

 At this point, the actor is ready to be instantiated through the standard `Exec` call of the `InitActor`.
 Any params provided will be passed through to the actor's constructor (method number = 0).

-## Cross-actor calls
+The `InitActor` should be callable from within the FVM itself to enable self-evolving/replicating actors, as well as actor factories.

 ## Call patterns